Jenna Bourne is an award-winning investigative reporter whose work has spurred change on the national, state, and local levels.

-She joined the 10News team in August 2019.
+She joined the 10 Tampa Bay team in August 2019.

-Jenna won the Florida Associated Press Award for Reporter in a Medium TV Market in 2018 and 2017.
+She won the Florida Associated Press Award for Reporter in a Medium TV Market in 2018 and 2017.
 She was a finalist for the award in 2016 and 2015.

 Six people went to jail after Jenna’s investigations in Jacksonville.

-Her award-winning nine-month investigation into a Jacksonville inmate’s death revealed how the Jacksonville Sheriff’s Office used a controversial restraint chair in half of all uses of force inside the jail -- three times more often than a comparable agency.
+Her award-winning investigation into a Jacksonville inmate’s death revealed the Jacksonville Sheriff’s Office used a controversial restraint chair in half of all uses of force inside the jail -- three times more often than a comparable agency.

 Before moving to Jacksonville, Jenna was the Greenville, S.C.
 Bureau Chief at WSPA-TV from 2013 to 2015.
-Her six-month investigation into how South Carolina was unknowingly licensing sex offenders to be chiropractors and residential plumbers led to the state agency changing its licensing practices, three state investigations, and a state senator introducing a bill to change the law.
+Her investigation into how South Carolina was unknowingly licensing sex offenders to be chiropractors and residential plumbers led to the state agency changing its licensing practices, three state investigations, and a state senator introducing a bill to change the law.

-She was born and raised in Orlando.
+She was born and raised in the Orlando area.

 Connect with Jenna: firstname.lastname@example.org | Facebook | Instagram | Twitter